eorroe/NodeList.js/README.md

 	return div.firstChild;
 });

-// Map the firstChild node and remove it, and return the NodeList of firstChild Nodes
+// Maps the firstChild node and removes it, and returns the NodeList of firstChild Nodes
 $$('#container').map(function(div) {
 	return div.firstChild;
 }).remove();